GloverDonovan/webdev-bootcamp/reference/css-style.rst

         font-size: 16px;
     }

-It's usually better to style elements based on their context than to try to make every possible style rule free-standing and every element 100% reusable in any context on any page.
-Use descendant selectors judiciously but keep them simple.
+It's usually better to style elements based on their context instead of trying to make every possible style rule free-standing and every element 100% reusable in any context on any page.
+Use descendant selectors as needed, but keep them simple.

 **Good:** ::